luis-borges/MyReads/README.md

 # MyReads Project

 Description
-MyReads is an application where you can categorize your books into separate shelves.
-Home You can search through your book in the search page, and add the chosen shelf.
-In doing so, the book will be removed from the library, and will go to the bookshelf on the main page.
-Where are the top 3 shelves, Current Reading, Want to Read and Read.
-You can at any time change the book of books or return the library.
+MyReads is an application where you can categorize your books on separate shelves.
+You can search for a book on the search page and also add it to the chosen shelf.
+After this action, the book will be removed from the library and will go to the chosen shelf on the main page, where the 3 main shelves, Current Read, Read and Read, are found.
+At any time it is possible to change the stauts of the books or return the library.

+To get started developing:

+install all project dependencies with npm install start the development server with npm start

+* It is also possible to use yarn

 ## Developer
 ```bash